This blog post was originally posted on November 7, 2018 and was updated on October 16, 2020.

-The best breakfast in Lisbon isn’t particularly flashy, but it’s incredibly comforting and undeniably delicious.
+The best breakfast in Lisbon isn’t particularly flashy, but it is undeniably comforting and delicious.

 1. Pastelaria Batalha

-Local tip: If you want to learn how to recreate pastéis de nata, Pastelaria Batalha hosts a workshop class.
+Local tip: If you want to learn how to make pastéis de nata at home (and who doesn’t?), Pastelaria Batalha hosts a workshop class available in Portuguese, English, Spanish and French.

 3. Pastelaria Alfama Doce